bcgov/ag-sso-terraform/.github/ISSUE_TEMPLATE/diam-client-secret-request-template.md

 ---
-name: DIAM Client Secret Request Template {{ YOUR_CLIENT_NAME }}
+name: DIAM Client Secret Request Template
 about: This template is use to request your keycloak client installation information
-title: DIAM Keycloak Client Secret
+title: DIAM Keycloak Client Secret for {{ YOUR_CLIENT_NAME }}
 labels: client secret, help wanted
-assignees: rloisell, sookeke, leewrigh
+assignees: leewrigh, rloisell, sookeke

 ---